Melania Trump’s ‘Shocking Pink’ Dress Was Really A $2,950 Oversized Virgin Wool Delpozo Bell Coat [Photos]

 The bright pink color of Melania’s coat was quite a departure from the gray suit she wore the day before.
 According to Moda Operandi, the Delpozo coat is called a “Belted Voluminous Wool Coat,” and for $2,950, the coat designed by Josep Font is made for modern women like Melania, who “appreciate impeccable craftsmanship.”
-While that description of the popular pink coat-dress urges women to make a statement by wearing the coat over their dresses, that appears to be exactly what Melania may have done, even if photos do not yet reveal what Melania chose to wear beneath her coat.
+While that description of the popular pink coat-dress urges women to make a statement by wearing the coat over their dresses, that appears to be exactly what Melania may have done, even if photos do not yet reveal what she chose to wear beneath her coat.
 Made in Spain, the hot pink coat cuts a new silhouette and style for those who like belted coats to cinch their waists and enjoy fine wool with billowing sleeves to show off the unique look.

 She paid $2,950 for that?https://t.co/M56XHHqVmA